adapter-hub/adapters/docs/loading.md

 To load the adapter using a custom name, we can use the `load_as` parameter.

 - Finally the `source` parameter provides the possibility to load adapters from alternative adapter repositories.
-Besides the default value `ah`, referring to AdapterHub, it's also possible to pass `hf` to [load adapters from HuggingFace's Model Hub](huggingface_hub.md).
+Besides the default value `ah`, referring to AdapterHub, it's also possible to pass `hf` to [load adapters from Hugging Face's Model Hub](huggingface_hub.md).

 ## How adapter resolving works